What the “Silicon Slopes” is and Why it Matters to Utah Workers

 Steady Growth of Utah Tech

-Empire Resume has given you a bit of the history of the Silicon Slopes, but what about the companies and jobs in the tech hub?
-Overall, there were about 212,500 tech jobs in Utah in 2019, which accounted for nearly 6% of all jobs in Utah, according to the Kem C. Gardner Policy Institute.
-Utah tech jobs also paid an average annual wage of $106,100 in 2019 – compared to the annual average wage of $58,500 for all other Utah occupations.
+Overall, there were about 123,000 tech jobs in Utah, which accounted for nearly 6% of all jobs in Utah, according to PR Newswire.
+Utah tech jobs also paid an average annual wage of $106,100 – compared to the annual average wage of $58,500 for all other Utah occupations.

 Some of the biggest and most well-known tech companies in the Silicon Slopes include Adobe, Ancestry.com, Podium, Domo, eBay, and IM Flash.
 Utah has recently been home to four tech unicorns (startup companies valued at $1 billion): Domo, InsideSales, PluralSight, and Qualtrics.
 Health Catalyst and Weave became the newest Silicon Slopes companies to garner tech unicorn status in 2019.